[an error occurred while processing this directive]

 case DEFAWARD:

-tell_object(defender, "%^YELLOW%^You feel better able to keep your arms "
+tell_object(defender, "%^@tm%^You feel better able to keep your arms "

 "attached when parrying unarmed.%^RESET%^\n");